kubevela/kubevela.github.io/docs/case-studies/gitops.md

 ![alt](../resources/ops-flow.jpg)

-For platform administrators/SREs, they only need to prepare a KubeVela Git configuration repository and apply the KubeVela files.
-Then they can update the config in the Git configuration repository directly, KubeVela will watch the configuration repository and update the cluster, making every configuration change traceable.
+Platform administrators/SREs prepares the Git repo for operational config.
+Every config config change will be traceable by that.
+KubeVela will watch the repo and apply changes to the clusters.

 ## Setup Config Repository